duniter/duniter/readme.md

 It is mainly inspired from [OpenUDC project](https://github.com/Open-UDC/open-udc) for that purpose, but differs defining its own open currency protocol called UCP (UCoin Protocol).

+## Features

+**Peer-to-peer crypto-currency**

+uCoin fully relies on PGP cryptographically-signed data to describe a currency, and provide P2P synchronization mecanisms to allow decentralization of data.

+**Universal Dividend for people**

+uCoin uses [Human Dividend Currency format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md) to describe the monetary system, where money is issued directly and exclusively to individuals of the monetary community.

+**Universal Dividend by people**

+Even better, money of Universal Dividend is issued **BY** people.
+This is a currency where **U** coin.
+Individuals are the only ones who may issue money, and choose the unities they desire.

+**Democratic**

+In a uCoin currency, money is legitimated by collectively signed documents. *De facto*, uCoin implies a democratical process in money issuance and community members.

+**Humanity scale compliant**

+uCoin uses a distribution system for its transactions database, allowing for humanity scale currencies.
+Indeed, billions of people making millions of transactions per second is likely to saturate the network or people's server if they had to manage every transaction. uCoin comes with a solution for that.

+## Specifications

 You can get more in uCoin project reading the following documents:
 * [Concepts](https://github.com/c-geek/ucoin/blob/master/doc/concepts.md)
 * [Architecture](https://github.com/c-geek/ucoin/blob/master/doc/architecture.md)